ShunSakurai/check_forbidden/README.md

 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

 ### Newest version
+- Make readability improvements and fix some bugs
 - Reduce memory usage by loading the files iteratively
 - * Resolve an issue where replacing slashes does not work